tomasklaen/uosc/README.md

 Menu items are displayed in the order they are defined in `input.conf` file.

+The command `ignore` does not result in a menu item, however all the folders leading up to it will still be created.
+This allows more flexible structuring of the `input.conf` file.

 #### Examples

 Adds a menu item to load subtitles: